Get the AI Strategy Playbook Now

 Airbnb is expanding its rental options to include some of the priciest and most luxurious accommodations on the planet.
 The new tier, called Airbnb Luxe, is designed for customers interested in spending more than $1,000 a night on thoughtfully designed, luxury private homes with scenic views and top-of-the-line amenities.

 Airbnb Luxe is built on the deep expertise in luxury travel Airbnb gained from its acquisition of Luxury Retreats in 2017.
-This new tier has more than 2,000 handpicked homes around the world, each one passing strict evaluation across 300-plus criteria to meet standards in both design and function.
+This new tier has more than 2,000 handpicked homes worldwide, each passing strict evaluation across 300-plus criteria to meet standards in both design and function.

 Airbnb business model canvas